UNM-CARC/QuickBytes/Using GPUs on Xena with MATLAB.md

       1      "Tesla K40m"          "3.5"               true              false
 ```

-Next, you must tell MATLAB which GPU to use (pass in the desired index from the above table):
+Next, you can tell MATLAB which GPU to use (pass in the desired index from the above table).
+If you do not do this, MATLAB will automatically grab the lowest index GPU when you try to use one.
 ```bash
 >> gpuDevice(1)
 ```